kalmar98/JekyllExercise/README.md

 # JekyllExercise
 Simple static site made with Jekyll.
+It is just for a homework. :)